worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Survey & ID module.md

 **hhid**

-hhid specifies the unique household identification number in the data file.
-The original format, string or numeric, of original data should be kept.
-If there is Household ID in the original data, hhid and hhid_orig should be the same.
-If hhid_orig is missing, it is constructed by "variable names in raw data" variables.
+hhid specifies the unique household identification number in the data file and is stored as a string.
+If the original data contain a complete household ID that is unique throughout the harmonized file, preserve it in `hhid`.
+Otherwise, construct `hhid` from the minimum raw components required for uniqueness, documenting their order, fixed widths, and padding.
+In panel data, keep `hhid` stable across waves and use (`hhid`, `wave`) as the household-wave record key.

 **pid**